Learn more about Workspaces

 The Organization workspace is named after your organization (for example, your company's name).
 Members need to log in with their organization’s email to be associated with the Organization workspace.
 Team members in the Organization can share Discussions, Content and Analytics with each other.

-You will find your Organization workspace right under My Stuff (see below).
+You will find your Organization workspace under Workspaces on the left (see below).

 Workspaces can be associated with the Organization workspace or not.
 They can include members from within and out of the main Organization.
 Workspace members share not only Content, Analytics, and Discussions, but also Tasks and sub-workspaces.

 Sub-workspaces live inside of a workspace and can be found under the Workspaces between the Overview and the Tasks of the parent workspace.
 Sub-workspaces are not limited to the members of the parent workspace.
 You can invite people from other workspaces to every sub-workspace.
 A sub-workspace contains its own Overview, Tasks, Discussions, Content, and Analytics.
 You can also assign tasks within a sub-workspace to users, who are not part of the sub-workspace or its parent workspace.